ibistroteam/iBistroHelpDoc/_posts/1000-01-01-how-to-place-an-order.md

 index: 2
 ---

-The account overview shows you all the overdue and upcoming transactions for a given account (client, institution, provider...).

-This is a very useful screen to keep your cash-flow data updated, since it gives you a focused view and makes it easier to verify your data.
-Here is how to reach that screen:

-## Go to the Account Overview screen
+A quick walk through on placing an order to your vendor.

+## Placing an Order in iBistro

-To do that you can either click on a given transaction account's name like this:
+To do that click on the "**PLACE ORDER**" menu item on the left:

-{% include animation.html file="click-account.gif" %}

-Or you can click on the Account Overview icon:

-{% include screenshot.html file="reaching-account-overview.png" %}
+{% include screenshot.html file="reaching-place-order.png" %}

 ## Select an Account